whpac/qmese/task_A/README.md

 Performance of your solution is not taken into account.

+If you don't have `pytest` installed on your computer, run command `pip install pytest` in order to install it.

 ## Description of Breadth-First Search
 **Data**:
   - a queue of nodes to visit: `queue`